We are on a mission to make unique digital representations of musical instruments to archive better relationships between makers and musicians.

 Let’s start from the beginning…

 It just happened to me to be happy married for over 20 years to lutherie.
 I’ve been part of this experience through my wife Ruth Obermayer, a Granada/Spain based luthier of german origin.
 It is through her talents and commitment both to learn the craft in the most profound way possible and to serve the needs of the musicians pouring into her workshop that I have been gifted with an insight into the daily bread of a professional luthier.
-She being a woman luthier has granted me an additional perspective to the craft which I would say is socially remarkable and relevant today.
-Her more recent prominent involvement in the traditional national luthier association GLAE, an european scientific research project and community and a global lutherie network of women has further opened my eyes to the craft in a wider, interconnected context.
+Her involvement in communities like the luthier association GLAE, the Villefavard psychoacoustics research project and the global lutherie network Women In Lutherie has further opened my eyes to the craft in a wider, interconnected context.

 After having co-founded one of the first blockchain technology companies of Spain in 2019 and having been helping to build adoption projects for “early- bird” businesses we realized we were just… way too early!
 The conditions were not met both for the users and for businesses to deliver the benefits, especially in Europe.